-It’s amazing the benefits something as simple as a Dry Erase Board can bring to a relationship.
-A very common complaint couples bring into therapy is how forgetful the other is when it comes to daily schedule, or necessities that need to be picked up, etc. These often serve as the catalyst for significant arguments and power struggles within the relationship.
-While keeping track of basic necessities is helpful, the Dry Erase Board can also serve other positive functions in a relationship.
+A common complaint couples bring into therapy is how forgetful the other is when it comes to daily schedule, or necessities that need to be picked up, etc. These often serve as the catalyst for significant arguments and power struggles within the relationship.
+While keeping track of basic necessities is helpful, the dry-erase board can also serve other positive functions in a relationship.

 Here are a few notables:

 2) Compliments.
-The Dry Erase Board doesn’t have to be all business!
-Write compliments or little notes for your partner in the mornings to start the day off well.
+The dry-erase board doesn’t have to be all business.
+Write compliments or little notes for your partner in the mornings to start the day.
 If you make a habit of this, your partner may even start to look forward to these notes, and it will build a positive sentiment into your daily relationship.

 3) Shopping List.
-This is probably one of the original uses of the Dry Erase Board in the home — a place for the grocery and household item lists to grow until the trip to the store is made.
+This is probably one of the original uses of the board — a place for the grocery and household item lists to grow until the trip to the store is made.

 5) Games.
 This is another addition to the positive energy bin.
-Some couples enjoy playing trivia games via the Dry Erase Board…or there’s always Tic Tac Toe, Hangman, and others.
+Some couples enjoy playing trivia games via the board…or there’s always Tic Tac Toe, Hangman, and others.

 6) Relationship Code.
-This is one that couples tend to really enjoy — creating codes for things in your relationship.
+This is one that couples tend to enjoy — creating codes for things in your relationship.
 These can encompass pretty much anything you want.
 For example: A couple can agree that “4A” is code for asking for a bath for two that night; or “daffodil” is code for a romantic picnic dinner that night; or, “PBJ3” could refer to a designated sexual role play.
-I have worked with couples who have a full menu of sexual role plays with a code assigned to each.
 Codes have endless possibilities and can be used however you and your partner choose.
-Take turns using codes so it’s balanced between the two of you.